colinhb/sparkcharts.js/README.md

 ## History

-This was developed to support "distribution reporting" of survery responses online.
+This library was developed to support easy "distribution reporting" of public opinion data online.
 For example, see [this release](https://blog.athenainsights.org/nyc-mayoral-toplines-2025/).